RPirruccio/resume-lm/memory-bank/systemPatterns.md

 ## 1. System Architecture Overview

-ResumeLM employs a modern web architecture with a Next.js frontend, a Supabase backend (PostgreSQL database and authentication), and integrates with various third-party AI services for content generation and tailoring.
+ResumeLM employs a modern web architecture with a Next.js frontend and a Supabase backend (PostgreSQL database and authentication).
+For AI-driven resume tailoring, it integrates with a dedicated LangGraph-based cognitive agent backend.
+Other AI features may still utilize the Vercel AI SDK.

 ```mermaid
 graph TD